rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

     frontend_status: Done

-The following expression is used to create and launch a coroutine based on a function or method call, or on a lambda expression:
+The following expression is used to create and launch a coroutine based on a function call, a lambda call (see :ref:`Function Call Expression`), or a method call (see :ref:`Method Call Expression`):

 .. code-block:: abnf

       launchExpression:
-        'launch' functionCallExpression|methodCallExpression|lambdaExpression;
+        'launch' functionCallExpression | methodCallExpression;

 .. code-block:: typescript